 6. Lower long-term cost despite higher upfront

-A proper structured cabling job for a 30-person Dubai office costs AED 18,000-30,000 including Cat 6a, patch panels, rack, Fluke certification and labelled documentation.
-Ad-hoc cabling for the same office costs AED 8,000-12,000 upfront - but Azizi Technologies has seen retrofit costs of AED 15,000-35,000 over years 2-5 as the network grows and bad cabling has to be replaced piece by piece.
+A proper structured cabling job for a 30-person Dubai office costs Request a quote including Cat 6a, patch panels, rack, Fluke certification and labelled documentation.
+Ad-hoc cabling for the same office costs Request a quote upfront - but Azizi Technologies has seen retrofit costs of Request a quote over years 2-5 as the network grows and bad cabling has to be replaced piece by piece.
 Net 5-year cost favours structured cabling by 25-40 percent.

 7. Enables PoE for WiFi, cameras and VoIP